dgreisen/u2db/html-docs/tutorial.rst

                 self._synchronize()
                 finalize()

-When syncronising over http(s) servers can (and usually will) require OAuth authentication.
+When synchronising over http(s), servers can (and usually will) require OAuth authentication.
 The code above shows how to acquire and pass in the oauth credentials for the Ubuntu One server, in case you want your application to synchronize with that.